yourlabs/blog/content/posts/2020-10-12-django-autocomplete-light-380-release.en.md

 Demo: https://oss.yourlabs.me/autocomplete-light/
 Source: https://yourlabs.io/oss/autocomplete-light

+The input will have your input design by default (because Shadow Root is not activated on this component).

+Other reasons why shadow root is not enabled yet:

+- I didn't know all available features of CSS variables when I started the PoC
+- I kind of remember that Shadow Root prevented plain form POST from working, but I'm not so sure about that and I can still try again ;)

+You can test it in the alight branch of the django-autocomplete-light repository.

 For those who remember, this solves **exactly** the same problems that jquery-autocomplete-light did, except it's a lightweight StencilJS WebComponent now, as such, we won't have any initialization code for that (it's done by the browser).

+So, you will be able to use that to get a nice global navigation search in the top bar in again, with server side rendering.

 ## Thanks

 Thank you deeply to all contributors, I mean, I'm still shocked to read that some users have just upgraded from 2.x to 3.x, does that mean they've had the jquery-autocomplete-light script in production for potentially 8 years ?

 It's mind blowing, you are amazing !